tillchen/personal-website/content/posts/2019-7-27-SQL-Notes.md

     INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID;
     ```

-9. `LIMIT 100` limits the number of rows to 100.
+9. `LIMIT 100` limits the number of rows to 100. `LIMIT 2, 3` gets 3 rows that start with the third row (rows are also 0-index based).

 10. We can also use `AS` like `SELECT invoice - payment - credit AS balance_due` and `SELECT CONCAT(first_name, ' ', last_name) AS full_name`.
 Simple alias are also possible `SELECT foo AS bar`.